Zarrko/plant-diseases/plant-diseases-integration/README.md

 3. Create an `.env` file on Project Root and add `FLASK_ENV=development`

+4. If Using PyCharm, mark `plant-diseases-integration` as `sources-root`.
+(Help Wanted on how to run the Project without an IDE i.e On Terminal)

-4. Test as follows on Insomnia.
+5. Test as follows on Insomnia.

     ```
    Example Payload